 - Overclock an AMD processor using OverDrive

-- You can use your motherboard's auto overclocking feature
+- You can also use your motherboard's auto overclocking feature

-Overclocking is the process of making your processor (CPU) run faster.
+Overclocking is the process of making your processor (CPU or central processing unit) run faster.
 The performance is already there, but by default, the manufacturer (Intel and AMD) restricts the CPU's performance to a 'safe' level to ensure it's reliable for a longer time.
 You can choose to make your CPU work faster by changing a few settings, but there are risks - see below.

 Depending on your chipset, for example having a Devil Canyon versus Ivy Bridge chipset, they will have different ways of overclocking.
 Therefore, if you're looking to achieve the highest possible overclock on a specific chipset, it would be best if you followed a dedicated guide for your chipset and processor.